David Lindsay

 Gopuff - Data Scientist II - July 2022 - Present

-• Went from 0-to-1 developing an end-to-end in-house switchback platform, performing all tasks from registration to analysis.
-Built the front-end using Streamlit deployed using Docker on Azure, results provided as an Mlflow dashboard.
+• Developed an end-to-end in-house switchback platform, performing all tasks from registration to analysis.
+Built the front-end using Streamlit deployed using Docker on Azure with FastAPI, results provided as an Mlflow dashboard.

 • Create a full test suite & provided education for the switchbacks platform permitting non-DS create switchbacks.
-Over 150 switchbacks were registered on the platform, acting as an important part of reducing delivery costs.
+Over 80 switchbacks were registered on the platform, acting as the experimation component in reducing delivery costs by 40% over 18 months.

 • Assisted with design and elasticity measurement for geographic pricing.
-Lead to $21 million in incremental margin with little order impact through geographic price discrimination.
+Lead to a 4% margin lift with little order impact through geographic price discrimination.

 • Used diff-in-diff & synthetic control analysis to evaluate the cost of user acquisition from marketing spend.